kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 We will use the [#betterposter approach](https://www.youtube.com/watch?v=SYk29tnxASs) to ground our posters effective communication best practices!

-### Poster session
+### Poster presentation

 During our final exam time slot, we will hold a poster session where you will present your posters.
+You will also turn in a 2-5 minute recorded video of your poster "elevator pitch."
 Details will be provided during the semester.

 ## Project repository